wrangel/globschi/README.md

 - **Image Gallery**: View high-quality images organized by categories.
 - **Detailed Metadata**: Each image includes EXIF data such as date, location, and camera settings.
-- **User Interaction**: Users can provide feedback on images and share their favorites.
 - **Responsive Design**: The website is optimized for both desktop and mobile devices.

 ## Technologies Used